-As a Long Grove orthodontist, we find that many children suffer from overcrowding issues, creating the need for orthodontics.
+We find that many children suffer from overcrowding issues, creating the need for orthodontics.
 This can happen as a result of losing teeth before they are ready to come out.

 Whether due to an accident or a lack of oral hygiene, when a baby tooth falls out prematurely, the teeth around it can move into the open space.
 This can cause the shape of the palate to change, and when the adult tooth is ready to come in, there is no room for it.
 In the past, many people had their teeth pulled in order to make space for all of their teeth where now, we can create a space using a variety of treatment methods.

 At Long Grove Dental, we also treat patients throughout the 60047 area that need orthodontics due to their jaw being out of place.
 This can make it painful to speak, chew, and even open your mouth.
 When the bite is off, many people find simple daily activities uncomfortable and seek treatment, as a result.
 In other cases, we provide solutions for teeth that have grown in crookedly, even if there was enough space for them.
 Fortunately, orthodontic treatment can resolve all of these issues.